pixel

 Why CPL Matters

-• It provides insights into how much budget should be allocated for acquiring new potential customers.
+• Budget Allocation: Provides insights into how much budget should be allocated for acquiring new leads.

 Industries That Benefit from CPL